-In this edition of 10 Questions with…, I traveled a short distance from my house to Tuckahoe Brewing Company in Egg Harbor Township.
+In this edition of 10 Questions, I traveled a short distance from my house to Tuckahoe Brewing Company in Egg Harbor Township, Atlantic County.
 Established in 2011, it’s one of the oldest breweries in South Jersey.
 I talked with Tuckahoe’s Head Brewer, Tim Caron, who joined Tuckahoe Brewing in January of 2016 after spending 3 years with 3 Stars Brewing company in Washington D.C. where he was an assistant brewer.
 He also worked on 3 Stars’ barrel aging projects.

 Since coming to Tuckahoe, some of Tim’s creations have been a Kölsch,“The Beauty of Tarth”, “Snack” an aroma filled highly drinkable session IPA, “Grounded” Rye Pale Ale, and “Rabbit Hole” a Farmhouse Ale made with ingredients from Rabbit Hill Farm.
 Like all of the brewers I’ve met with, Tim was a wealth of knowledge and I could talk to him for hours.

 It was a great time to sit down with Tim.
-It was just announced that Tuckahoe will be having their first ever can release on Friday 8/4, the fantastic Quatrain IPA.
-The event starts at 3 pm and Three Guys Rolling Pies will have their food truck outside the licensed premises so you can grab a bite to eat.
-And, if that wasn’t enough, it is Sales Manager Rob Callaghan’s birthday.
-Stop by the brewery and grab a 4 pack for 15$ or grab a case for 85$
+It was just announced that Tuckahoe will be having their first ever can release on Friday 8/4/2017, the fantastic Quatrain IPA.

 What was the first beer you brewed and how was it?